- ABMS Certification:

 - Clinical Practice:

-- Acoustic Neuroma, Benign Paroxysmal Positional Vertigo (BPPV), Cholesteatoma, Hearing Loss, Labyrinthitis, Meniere's Disease, Otitis Media (Middle Ear Infection), Otitis Externa (Swimmer's Ear)- Pediatric, Tinnitus (Ringing in the Ears), Von Hippel-Lindau Disease, Cochlear Implants- Pediatric, CSF Otorrhea, Neurocutaneous Disorders, Ear, Nose and Throat (ENT), Pediatric ENT, Pediatric Audiology
+- Acoustic Neuroma, BPPV, Cholesteatoma, Hearing Loss, Labyrinthitis, Meniere's Disease, Otitis Media (Middle Ear Infection), Neurofibromatosis Type 2, Otitis Externa (Swimmer's Ear)- Pediatric, Tinnitus (Ringing in the Ears), Von Hippel-Lindau Disease, Cochlear Implants- Pediatric, CSF Otorrhea, Neurocutaneous Disorders, Ear, Nose and Throat (ENT), Pediatric ENT, Pediatric Audiology

 Dr. Kesser grew up in the Tidewater area of Virginia.
 He attended Princeton University and the University of Virginia School of Medicine.
 He completed residency training in Otolaryngology-Head and Neck Surgery (OHNS) at the University of Virginia.
 Following a two year fellowship in Otology-Neurotology at the House Ear Clinic in Los Angeles, CA, he joined a private practice in Atlanta, Georgia.